bcgov/lear/gcp-jobs/update-legal-filings/README.md

 1. Follow the [instructions](https://github.com/bcgov/entity/blob/master/docs/setup-forking-workflow.md) to checkout the project from GitHub.
-2. Open the notebook-report directory in VS Code to treat it as a project (or WSL projec).
+2. Open the Update Legal Filings directory in VS Code to treat it as a project (or WSL projec).
 To prevent version clashes, set up a virtual environment to install the Python packages used by this project.
-3. Run `make setup` to set up the virtual environment and install libraries.

-## Running Update Legal FIlings

-## Running Unit Tests

-1. Run `python -m pytest` or `pytest` command.

 ## Poetry